-Our executive officers, their positions with the Company and their respective ages, are as follows:
+Our executive officers, and their respective ages, as of August 2, 2018, are as follows:

-Name Age Position Michael Arends 47 Chief Financial Officer and member of the Office of the CEO Ethan Caldwell 49 Chief Administrative Officer, General Counsel, Secretary and member of the Office of the CEO Russell C. Horowitz 51 Executive Director and member of the Office of the CEO
+Name Age Position Michael Arends 47 Chief Financial Officer and member of the Office of the CEO Ethan Caldwell 50 Chief Administrative Officer, Secretary and member of the Office of the CEO Russell C. Horowitz 51 Executive Director and member of the Office of the CEO

-Biographical information for our executive officer who also serves as a director is set forth above.
-Biographical information for all other executive officers is set forth below.
+Biographical information for Russell C. Horowitz who has been nominated as a director is set forth above (See "Proposal One - Election of Directors") and biographical information for all other executive officers is set forth below.